KDE/documentation-docs-krita-org/reference_manual/brushes/brush_settings/options.rst

 In the above example, several applications of the parameter.

 #.
-Drawing Angle -- A common one, usually used in combination with rake-type brushes.
-Especially effect because it does not rely on tablet-specific sensors.
-Sometimes, Tilt-Direction or Rotation is used to achieve a similar-more tablet focused effect, where with Tilt the 0° is at 12 o'clock, Drawing angle uses 3 o'clock as 0°.
-#.
 Fuzzy -- Also very common, this gives a nice bit of randomness for texture.
 #.
 Distance -- With careful editing of the Sensor curve, you can create nice patterns.
 #.
 Fade -- This slowly fades the rotation from one into another.